 Moles, particularly non-cancerous ones, can be easily removed with a minor surgical procedure.
 This type of mole removal can be done in an outpatient setting.

 Moles can be surgically removed, burned away or shaved off.
 There is a minor risk of infection, but side effects are generally minor.

-Perhaps the biggest downside to mole removal is the remaining scar.
-When removing the mole surgically, we use extremely fine suturing techniques to prevent excess scarring and make the incision line heal as inconspicuously as possible.
+“Perhaps the biggest downside to mole removal is the remaining scar,” says Salvatore Pacella, MD, a cosmetic, plastic and reconstructive surgeon at Scripps Clinic.
+“When removing the mole surgically, we use extremely fine suturing techniques to prevent excess scarring and make the incision line heal as inconspicuously as possible.

 Once the mole is removed, it should be examined for microscopic signs of skin cancer.
-It is not uncommon for a skin cancer to arise from a mole, and is only found after the mole is thoroughly examined by a pathologist.
+It is not uncommon for a skin cancer to arise from a mole and only found after the mole is thoroughly examined by a pathologist.

 It is important to keep in mind that removal of non-cancerous moles may not be covered by insurance.
 Your surgeon can assist you in applying for approval.

 Moles can appear anywhere on the skin.
 Most adults have 10 to 40 common moles.
 They form when pigment cells grow in a cluster instead of being spread out throughout the skin.